freakmaxi/kertish-dfs/manager-node/README.md

 - `REDIS_CONN` (mandatory) : Redis dss.
 Ex: `127.0.0.1:6379`

-Will be used to have the stability of cluster and data node setup and also file indexing information.
+Will be used to have the stability of cluster and data node setup and file indexing information.

 - `REDIS_CLUSTER_MODE` : Redis cluster mode activation Ex: `true`

+- `LOCKING_CENTER` (mandatory) : Locking-Center Server.
+Ex: `127.0.0.1:22119`

+Will be used to synchronize accesses between services

 ### Manager Cluster and Node Manipulation Requests